Diagrammatics for Soergel categories: Preliminaries

 \igc{.5}{example.eps}

-The horizontal line without marked points represents $R$ as a bimodule over itself.
-The empty planar diagram represent the identity endomorphism of this bimodule.
+A horizontal line segment which does not contain any marked points represents $R$ as a bimodule over itself, the monoidal identity.
+The empty rectangle represents the identity endomorphism of $R$.
 Planar diagrams without top and bottom endpoints (without boundary) represent more general endomorphisms of $R$.
-We generally do not draw the horizontal line at all.
-We won't draw horizontal lines, only the marked points on them, which will appear as endpoints of planar diagrams.

 The structure of bimodule categories (or more generally strict 2-categories) guarantees that a planar diagram will unambiguously denote a morphism of bimodules.

 We will be using so many such pictures that it will become cumbersome to continuously label each line by an index.
 Generally, the calculations we do will work independently for each $i$, and can be expressed with diagrams that use lines labelled $i$, $i+1$ and the like.
 In these circumstances, when there is no ambiguity, we will fix an index $i$ and draw a line labelled $i$ with one style, a line labelled $i+1$ with a different style, and so forth, maintaining the same conventions throughout the paper.
 We use different styles of lines because most printers are black and white, but we recommend that you do your calculations at home in colored pen or pencils instead; we even refer to the labels as ``colors'' throughout this paper.